MicrosoftDocs/sdk-api/sdk-api-src/content/mfapi/nf-mfapi-mfcreatealignedmemorybuffer.md

+### -param ppBuffer

+Receives a pointer to the <a href="https://msdn.microsoft.com/3ccc7089-d0d0-4eb1-b763-0d4e348af685">IMFMediaBuffer</a> interface of the media buffer.
+The caller must release the interface.

 ## -returns

 The function returns an <b>HRESULT</b>.
 Possible values include, but are not limited to, those in the following table.

 <table>